The Best Beaches In Kauai

 Shipwreck Beach

 Marking the starting point for the Mahaulepu Coastal Trail, though Shipwreck Beach is, unfortunately, ‘decorated’ by the Grand Hyatt in the background, it is still one of the prettiest beaches in Kauai.
-A perfect crescent of soft golden sand, swimming is unfortunately often risky so beach bumming is highly advised.
-On its eastern end, it’s worth scaling the limestone cliff for stunning panoramic views of the bay and its surrounding.
-Full facilities, free parking and picnic grounds.
-No lifeguards.
+A perfect crescent of soft golden sand, it’s often too risky to swim here, but it’s a lovely spot to work on your tan and relax.
+On its eastern end, it’s worth scaling the limestone cliff for stunning panoramic views of the bay and its surroundings.

 Makawehi Point - Mahaulepu Heritage Coastal Trail - Shipwreck Beach - Kauai Hawaii